ISUgenomics/bioinformatics-workbook/Appendix/Unix/slurm-basics.md

 ## <span style="color:Blue">squeue</span>

 The first SLURM command to learn is <span style="color:Blue">squeue</span>.
 It provides a list of all jobs that have been submitted to the SLURM scheduler by everyone using the supercomputer.
+This command can tell you how busy a super computing resource is and if your job is running or not.

 ```bash
 squeue